Remote Access to SEASnet Lab Applications

 - Remote Desktop: If you just want to have the same environment as in the SEASnet labs and you do not need Pro/II use Remote Desktop.SEASnet’s Remote Desktop is a multi-user system, but generally should give you a better performance over Virtual Desktop (a single-user concept) because it is hosted by a cluster of powerful servers.

-- Virtual Desktop: If you are a heavy MATLAB/COMSOL or a resource intensive user, and you are using Windows (this does not work on Mac), use 4405 or 4442.
-4405 and 4442 consist of 50+ virtual machines.
+- Remote VDI (does not work on Mac): If you need Pro/II, are a heavy MATLAB/COMSOL user, or are a resource intensive user, use Remote VDI (Virtual PC).
+Remote VDI consists of 50+ virtual machines.
 On a Remote Desktop, a heavy usage of MATLAB/COMSOL or a resource intensive application can hog memory/CPU on a server to the level where other users are affected.
 Therefore, if you are such a heavy user, we recommend that you use a Virtual Desktop to prevent affecting other users.
 Also, if you are testing an application that you write, it might also be safer to test it on a Virtual Desktop.

-Can I use a combination of RemoteApp, Remote Desktop, and Virtual Desktop simultaneously?
+Can I use a combination of RemoteApp, Remote Desktop, and Remote VDI simultaneously?

 No. We do not recommend this because your Windows User Profile is shared among all 3 remote services and it can become corrupted when using multiple technologies simultaneously.
 The corruption can also happen when you try to use one remote service right after logging off from another remote service.
 The corruption happens because different remote services are trying to retrieve/update your profile at the same time.
 Your account may not work properly when your profile becomes corrupted.